Featured Project

 Model results page displaying performance metrics including accuracy, F1 score, precision, and recall

-Model evaluation metrics: Accuracy, F1-Score, Precision, Recall for classification models
+Model evaluation metrics: Accuracy, F1-Score, Precision, Recall for classification (R², RMSE, MAE for regression)

 Application Screenshots